On the existence and regularity of local times

+\begin{remark} Note that in the above result, we always have sharp H\"older estimates \eqref{eq:main-fixed-s} and \eqref{eq:main-sup-s} similarly as in Theorem \ref{main}, as in these statements one already considers an interval $[s-r,s+r]$ that is bounded away from zero.
+In comparison to Theorem \ref{main}, the only difference is that one obtains joint continuity only on arbitrary subintervals $I$ that are automatically bounded away from zero.
+However, by a limiting argument we still obtain the existence of $L(x,[0,t])$ over the whole interval. \end{remark}

-\begin{remark} It is unclear whether the value $\theta=4/H$ is optimal.
-We note however that this does not play any significant role as it affects only to the exponent in the logarithmic term in Corollary \ref{cm1} and \ref{cm2}. \end{remark}
+\begin{remark} \textcolor{black}{It is evident that the value of $\theta$ is not optimal.} We note however that this does not play any significant role as it affects only to the exponent in the logarithmic term in Corollary \ref{cm1} and \ref{cm2}. \end{remark}

 As a next example of our main results in Section \ref{s21} we would like to add the Rosenblatt process $Z=(Z_t)_{t\in[0,T]}$ which depends on an underlying Hurst index $H\in (\frac12, 1)$ and is treated in \cite{knsv}.
 In particular, for this process one has the representation